kiro6/penetration-testing-notes/Operating Systems/Windows/README.md

 Event Logging as defined by Microsoft:
 "...provides a standard, centralized way for applications (and the operating system) to record important software and hardware events."

+The Windows Event Log is handled by the EventLog services

 #### Event Log Categories

 | Log Category       | Log Description                                                                                              |